Introduction to Project Management for IAM Projects (v2)

 At the end of the Planning Stage, there should be a good understanding of the project activities, timeframe, and cost.
 Typically, the project cost and duration will be known within a 10% margin.

-This understanding of project costs, in terms of time and money, allows the organization to make an informed decision as to whether or not they want to dedicate the necessary resources to a project.
+In terms of time and money, this understanding of project costs allows the organization to make an informed decision as to whether they want to dedicate the necessary resources to a project.
 A decision not to proceed with a project is just as much a successful outcome for a project manager as a decision to proceed.
 It means that the organization has been spared the expenditure of resources on a project that they might otherwise have prematurely terminated, resulting in associated sunk costs.

 The project deployment will vary depending upon the project management mechanism to be used.